khofstadter/bcmi.khofstadter.com/_posts/2018-06-01-further-eeg-studies.md

 comment: true
 ---
 <br>
-I use our [OpenBCI-SuperCollider Interface](/ibva-supercollider-interface/) to read EEG data while listening to music by [<kbd>Andrej Hvatin</kbd>](https://nimetu.org/) and binaural beats from [Monroe Institute](https://www.monroeinstitute.org/).
-After readings, 'visions' are often interpreted in drawings and audio recordings.
+This project uses the [OpenBCI-SuperCollider Interface](/ibva-supercollider-interface/) to read EEG data while listening to music by [<kbd>Andrej Hvatin</kbd>](https://nimetu.org/) and binaural beats from [Monroe Institute](https://www.monroeinstitute.org/).
+After readings, 'visions' are interpreted in drawings and audio recordings.
 EEG data is analyses in SuperCollider.